Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     === "By Distance"
         Notation: [ `within` `distance` ]
-        :   `within` corresponds to the keyword and `distance` to the maximum distance criterion in Angstroms necessary to select the residues from both the receptor and the ligand
+        :   `within` corresponds to the keyword and `distance` to the maximum distance criterion in Å necessary to select the residues from both the receptor and the ligand

         !!! example
-            `print_res="within 6"` Will print all residues within 6 Angstroms between receptor and ligand including both.
+            `print_res="within 6"` Will print all residues within 6 Å between receptor and ligand including both.

     === "Amino acid selection"